-We included a set of covariates to account for potential confounding bias.
-We used a five-category individual-level socioeconomic status (SES) definition developed by the Danish Institute of Social Sciences, based on job titles from income tax forms, which we have shown as having an association with ALS diagnosis in Denmark,6162.
-Group 1 (highest status) includes corporate managers and academics; group 2: proprietors, managers of small businesses and teachers; group 3: technicians and nurses; group 4: skilled workers; and group 5: workers.
-We included a group for participants who were unemployed or unclassified (group 9).
+We included a set of covariates at index date to account for potential confounding bias, including household socioeconomic status (SES), civil status, last reported place of residence, and place of birth.
+We used a five-category individual-level SES definition developed by the Danish Institute of Social Sciences, based on job titles from income tax forms, which has been shown as having an association with ALS diagnosis in Denmark,61 as well as how quickly one is identified as having ALS in the Danish Civil Registration System.62 Group 1 (highest status) includes corporate managers and academics; group 2: proprietors, managers of small businesses and teachers; group 3: technicians and nurses; group 4: skilled workers; and group 5: unspecialised workers such as entry-level positions within food and retail environments.
+We included a group for participants who were unknown (group 9).
 For each married participant, we used the higher of the couple’s individual SES categories, where available.
-We also used information on civil status (never married, married, divorced, widowed),63 last reported place of residence from postcode (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland)7 and place of birth (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland, foreign, unknown) to adjust for other potential family-specific, location-specific, and early-life confounders.64 As part of a sensitivity analysis, we also included parish-level SES, measured by percentage of residents with greater than high-school education, in the model.
+We also used information on civil status (never married, married, divorced, widowed) due to the influence that a spouse has on visiting a family physician,63 last reported place of residence from postcode (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland) to account for various local environmental and behavioral stressors,7 and place of birth (Greater Copenhagen, big cities of Denmark, rest of Denmark, Greenland, foreign, unknown) to adjust for other potential family-specific, location-specific, and early-life confounders, which may have an impact on the probability of developing ALS.64 Ultimately, we were limited by what was available in the Danish Civil Registration System.
+As part of a sensitivity analysis, we also included parish-level SES, measured by percentage of residents with greater than high-school education, in the model.
 In Denmark, parishes are administrative units with an average population of ~2,500 residents.

 Statistical analysis

-We analyzed the association between ALS diagnosis (binary) and exposure to traffic-related pollutants by applying a Bayesian formulation of the conditional logistic model, with Bayesian hierarchy on the traffic-related pollutants (EC, NOx, CO).65,66 The conditional approach automatically accounts for matching factors (age, sex, year of birth, vital status) between cases and controls within each matched stratum, i.e., groupings of case and matched controls.65 Bayesian inference allows for full distributional estimation of parameters of interest.66 We employed a Bayesian hierarchical formulation because it enables estimates of (a) independent pollutant-outcome associations, (b) a joint association of the three pollutants (i.e., percentage change in odds of ALS diagnosis with increase in each of EC, NOx, CO), and (c) an overall average traffic association (i.e., average percentage change in odds of ALS diagnosis from each of EC, NOx, CO), while accounting for the variance-covariance structure between the highly-correlated exposures and their coefficients.66 We included a linear term for each included pollutant and adjusted for individual- and parish-level SES, civil status, last reported place of residence, and place of birth.
+We analyzed the association between ALS diagnosis (binary) and exposure to traffic-related pollutants by applying a Bayesian formulation of the conditional logistic model, with Bayesian hierarchy on the traffic-related pollutants (EC, NOx, CO).65,66 The conditional approach examines contrasts within matched strata, i.e., groupings of case and matched controls, implicitly adjusting for matching factors (age, sex, year of birth, vital status) within each matched stratum.65 Matching by finer scale than year of birth was not possible.
+Bayesian inference allows for full distributional estimation of parameters of interest.66 We employed a Bayesian hierarchical formulation because it enables estimates of (a) independent pollutant-outcome associations, (b) a joint association of the three pollutants (i.e., percentage change in odds of ALS diagnosis with increase in each of EC, NOx, CO), and (c) an overall average traffic association (i.e., average percentage change in odds of ALS diagnosis from each of EC, NOx, CO), while accounting for the variance-covariance structure between the highly-correlated exposures and their coefficients.66 We included a linear term for each included pollutant and adjusted for individual- and parish-level SES, civil status, last reported place of residence, and place of birth.

 Specifically, via a logit function, we modelled the log-odds of ALS diagnosis, as follows: